rdeioris/glTFRuntime-docs/Tutorials/RetargetingRPMAndMixamo.md

 We will not use the provided glTFRuntimeAssetActor but we will load everything manually to have full control (and better understanding) over the workflow.

+Note: those steps are pretty advanced and generally you do not need to follow them if the animations are fully GLTF compliant and compatible with your mesh skeleton.

 ## Step 0: Loading the RPM Avatar

 This is simple, we are going to use the ```LoadSkeletalMeshRecursiveAsync``` to compact the whole RPM Avatar in a single SkeletalMesh (instead of a hierarchy of multiple SkeletalMeshes) and we assign it to an empty Character placed in the level: